 WHAT IS THE INTERNATIONAL CHAMPIONS CUP?

 The ICC is an international pre-season tournament which pits some of the best teams in the world together, in some of the globe’s most impressive stadiums.
-The competition’s format has altered over the years but in 2019, 12 teams will compete in the event, with each playing three matches in multiple venues throughout the world.
-This year, the tournament is staged across Europe, Asia and the United States of America and will ultimately see one side finish top of the 12-team group.
-It is also worth nothing that all games in the ICC which end in a draw are decided by a penalty shootout, with teams awarded two points for a win on penalties and one point for a shootout defeat.
+The competition’s format has altered over the years but in 2019, 12 teams are competing in the event, with each playing three matches in multiple venues throughout the world.
+This year, the tournament has been staged across Europe, Asia and the United States of America and the winners are the side which finishes top of the 12-team group.
+Benfica and United are the only two teams still in with a chance of first position going into Saturday's game.
+It's worth nothing that all games in the ICC which end in a draw are decided by a penalty shootout, with teams awarded two points for a win on penalties and one point for a shootout defeat.

 WHO ELSE IS PLAYING?

 United have been joined in the tournament this year by Premier League rivals Arsenal and Tottenham Hotspur, while the country providing the most clubs is Italy – Serie A is represented by Inter Milan, Juventus and Roma as well as our opponents AC Milan.
 The other teams taking part are Bayern Munich, Benfica, Real Madrid and Atletico Madrid, while Mexican outfit Guadalajara are the only non-European club in the competition.